 My brand of choice is Fever Tree, which makes an incredible natural ginger beer that is very low in sugar.
 It comes in convenient larger size bottles (you’ll need 32 ounces, or two 16.9 ounce bottles, for this recipe!), is reasonably priced, and packs a spicy ginger punch.

 Fever Tree ginger beer is available at most grocery and beverage stores, and I’ve even found it in the aisles of World Market.
 If you still can’t find it, you can even order it on Amazon for a reasonable price!
 If you’re looking for other ginger beer recommendations, here’s another great resource for ideas.

 Pineapple Punch with Ginger Beer

-- 1 cup (8 oz) pineapple juice, preferably homemade (see 'tips for success' on how to make your own)
+- 1 cup (240 mL) pineapple juice, preferably homemade see notes for instructions on on how to make your own

-- 32 to 34 ounces chilled ginger beer (ingredient note: I highly recommend Fever Tree brand, which is low in sugar, and comes in large, convenient 16.9 oz bottles)
+- 32 to 34 ounces chilled ginger beer I recommend Fever Tree brand, which is low in sugar, and comes in large, convenient 16.9 oz bottles

 - small thin wedges of fresh pineapple

 - In a large pitcher, combine the pineapple juice, orange juice, rum, and lime juice.
 Stir until blended.
 Just before serving, add the ginger beer and stir until just combined.
 Pour into individual glasses and serve.
 If you’d like, garnish each glass with an orange slice, lime slice, wedge of pineapple, and mint sprig.
 Serve immediately.